 The Watchword Test will allow you to discover your psychological type and explore your personality dynamics.

-As an alternative to this paper and pencil version of the test, you can also take our free online test.
+As an alternative to this paper and pencil version of the test, you can also take our free and confidential online test.

 To take the test, all you need to know is that Watchword is a game of word association.

 Make sure that you are comfortable and will not be disturbed for at least half an hour.
 You may wish to turn off phone notifications.